#cryptocurrency #crypto #ecc

 Security

-AEAD scheme like AES-GCM-256 should be your first option for symmetric ciphers, with unique IVs in each encryption.
+AEAD scheme like AES-256-GCM should be your first option for symmetric ciphers, with unique IVs in each encryption.

 For key derivation functions on shared points between two asymmetric keys, HKDFs are proven to be more secure than simple hash functions like SHA256.

 XChaCha20-Poly1305 is a competitive alternative to AES-256-GCM because it's fast and constant-time without hardware acceleration (resistent to cache-timing attacks).
-It also has longer nonce length.
+It also has longer nonce length to alleviate the risk of birthday attacks when nonces are generated randomly.

 Cross-language compatibility